fluencelabs/nox/docs/guides/kickstart.md

 }
 ```

 It almost does what we need!
 But we need more.
 We need to read and print the user name along these lines.
-So, delete all the code in `main.rs`, and paste the following:
+So, open `src/main.rs` in your editor, delete all the code in there, and paste the following:
 ```rust
 use std::env;